davidmalcolm/gcc-global-state/pass-patterns.rst

 * Single-instance passes vs multiple-instances passes.
-For example, `pass_build_cgraph_edges` only appears once in the pass pipeline, whereas `pass_copy_prop` appears in 8 places (I believe this is the record).
+For example, `pass_build_cgraph_edges` only appears once in the pass pipeline, whereas `pass_copy_prop` appears in 8 places (I believe this one holds the record).

-* Passes that have their own source file vs shares their source file with other pass(es).
+* Passes that have their own source file vs those that share their source file with other pass(es).

   For an example of passes sharing a source file, see `tree-vect-generic.c`: where two instances of `pass_lower_vector_ssa`